wmcdonald404/wmcdonald404.github.io/_posts/2024-01-02-20-52-49-setting-up-ghithub-cli.md

       gist:        Manage gists
     ```

-3. Log in to Github using the CLI
+3. Authenticate to Github using the CLI

     Start the Github CLI authentication process:
     ```